Rebel Without a Cause: Background

-Nicholas Ray conducted extensive research months before filming commenced, including weeks spent travelling the country with screenwriter Stewart Stern in which they interviewed hundreds of police officers, judges, youth leaders, juvenile authorities, and welfare agency managers to gather material for the film.
+interviewing Nazi prisoners, including Hermann Göring, prior to their Nuremberg Trials.
+Ray wanted to consult him on the criminological soundness of the screenplay.

 Ray stated his intention for the film was to "do a movie about the kids next door" as opposed to delinquent-themed films of the time set in a "slum condition", adding that Rebel was to be about "middle-class kids, kids like my own, not kids from the wrong side of the tracks."

 Casting

 Nicholas Ray had considered Debbie Reynolds, Margaret O'Brien, Kathryn Grant and Pat Crowley for the role of Judy, before selecting Natalie Wood.
 According to a biography of Natalie Wood, she almost did not get the role because Nicholas Ray thought that she did not fit the role of the wild teen character.
 While on a night out with friends, she was in a car accident.
 Upon hearing this, Ray rushed to the hospital.
 While in delirium, Wood overheard the doctor murmuring and calling her a "goddamn juvenile delinquent"; she soon yelled to Ray, "Did you hear what he called me, Nick?!
 He called me a goddamn juvenile delinquent!
 Now do I get the part?!"

 Sal Mineo would later note in a 1972 interview that the character of Plato Crawford was intended to have been gay.
 Speaking to Boze Hadleigh, he said, "[It m]akes sense [that Plato was killed off]: he was, in a way, the first gay teenager in films.
 You watch it now, you know he had the hots for James Dean.
 You watch it now, and everyone knows about Jimmy['s bisexuality], so it's like he had the hots for Natalie [Wood] and me.
 Ergo, I had to be bumped off, out of the way."